 Which integration option should I choose?

-Choose a native integration if the tool you want to connect is available directly in Superchat (available to see in the Explore Integrations section).
+Choose a native integration if you want to build a simple integration and the tool you want to connect is available directly in Superchat (available to see in the Explore Integrations section).
 This is the easiest option and requires the least setup.

 What you need for an integration

-To set up an integration with Superchat, you typically need access to both Superchat and the external tool you want to connect.
+To set up an integration with Superchat, you need access to both Superchat and the external tool you want to connect.
 In most cases, you will also need the correct permissions (admin access) to enable integrations and manage connected accounts.

 An API key.